 For details on running text mode (CUI) executables, read the section below.

-If you prefer using a graphical interface to manage your files you might want to consider using Winefile.
+If you prefer using a graphical interface to manage your files you might want to consider using winefile.
 This Winelib application comes with Wine and can be found with the other Wine programs.
-It is a useful way to view your drive configuration and locate files, plus you can execute programs directly from Winefile.
-Please note, many functions are not yet implemented.
+It is a useful way to view your drive configuration and locate files, plus you can execute programs directly from winefile.
+Please note that many functions are not yet implemented.

 Shows a small command line help page.

 Shows the Wine version string.
 Useful to verify your installation.

 Wine isn't perfect, and many Windows applications still don't run without bugs under Wine (but then, a lot of programs don't run without bugs under native Windows either!).
 To make it easier for people to track down the causes behind each bug, Wine provides a number of debug channels that you can tap into.

 Each debug channel, when activated, will trigger logging